ma-ji/css/docs/assignments.md

 For this assignment, please submit your certificate as a file on Canvas.

 ---
-### Assignment 2: Student-lead presentation and annotated bibliography
+### Assignment 2: Mini-presentation and annotated bibliography

 **(1) Student-lead presentation**